zgb963/scRNA-Seq-Variation-Pipeline/README.md

 >* `Clustering.R`
 >creates a Seurat object for each zone, performs QC parameters and filtration on data, scales and normalizes data, performs PCA and dimensional reduction, and finally clusters data.
 Significant outputs are stored in `seruat_output` folder

+## Important Outputs
+`seurat_output` folder stores final results or analysis of the pipeline including the t-SNE plots for Zone I, Zone II, and Zone III and tables of differentially expressed features (cluster biomarkers) for significant clusters in each Zone